-In the video below, CareerFoundry UI design mentor Olga lifts the lid on why typography matters—and what difference it makes for your users.
+In this video, CareerFoundry UI design mentor Olga lifts the lid on why typography matters—and what difference it makes for your users.

 So how do you go about choosing the right typography for your next design project?
 To get you feeling inspired, we’ve rounded up eight of our favorite typography trends—check them out below.